 The Company is not an insurance company, and therefore the Company does not underwrite insurable risks for its own account.

 On August 30, 2022, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with East Resources Acquisition Company ("ERES"), which was subsequently amended on October 14, 2022.
 As part of the Merger Agreement, the holders of the Company's common units together with the holders of Longevity Markets Assets, LLC ("LMA"), a commonly owned affiliate, will receive aggregate consideration of approximately \$531,750,000, payable in a number of newly issued shares of ERES Class A common stock, par value \$0.0001 per share ("ERES Class A common stock"), with a value ascribed to each share of ERES Class A common stock of \$10.00 and, to the extent the aggregate transaction proceeds exceed \$200.0 million, at the election of the Company's and LMA's members, up to \$20.0 million of the aggregate consideration will be payable in cash to the Company's and LMA's members.
-The transaction closed on June 30, 2023 upon shareholder approval and customary closing conditions.
+The transaction is expected to close in Q2 2023, subject to shareholder approval and customary closing conditions.

-The condensed balance sheet as of June 30, 2023, was derived from amounts included in the Company's annual financial statements for the year ended December 31, 2022.
-Such amounts are included within the condensed consolidated financial statements of Abacus Life, Inc. Capitalized terms used herein without definition have the meanings ascribed to them in the Company's financial statements for the year ended December 31, 2022.
+The condensed balance sheet as of March 31, 2023, was derived from amounts included in the Company's annual financial statements for the year ended December 31, 2022.
+Capitalized terms used herein without definition have the meanings ascribed to them in the Company's financial statements for the year ended December 31, 2022.
 Refer to this note in the annual financial statements for the full list of the Company's significant accounting policies.
 The details in those notes have not changed except as discussed below and as a result of normal adjustments in the interim periods.

-Basis of Presentation-The accompanying condensed financial statements are presented in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC") and are prepared in accordance with generally accepted accounting principles in the United States of America ("US GAAP").
+Basis of Presentation-The accompanying condensed financial statements are presented in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC") and are prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP").

-Unaudited Condensed Financial Statements-The condensed financial statements have been prepared on a basis consistent with the audited annual financial statements as of and for the year ended December 31, 2022, and, in the opinion of management, reflect all adjustments, consisting solely of normal recurring adjustments, necessary for the fair presentation of the Company's financial position as of June 30, 2023, and the condensed results of its operations and comprehensive income/(loss) and cash flows for the three and six months ended June 30, 2023 and 2022.
-The condensed results of operations and comprehensive income/(loss) and cash flows for the period January 1, 2023 to June 30, 2023, are not necessarily indicative of the results to be expected for the full year ending December 31, 2023, or any other period.
+Unaudited Condensed Financial Statements-The condensed financial statements have been prepared on a basis consistent with the audited annual financial statements as of and for the year ended December 31, 2022, and, in the opinion of management, reflect all adjustments, consisting solely of normal recurring adjustments, necessary for the fair presentation of the Company's financial position as of March 31, 2023, and the condensed results of its operations and comprehensive income/(loss) and its cash flows for the three months ended March 31, 2023 and 2022.
+The condensed results of operations and comprehensive income/(loss) for the three months ended March 31, 2023, are not necessarily indicative of the results to be expected for the full year ending December 31, 2023, or any other period.